Braccio da Montone

-Braccio da Montone (1 July 1368 – 5 June 1424), born Andrea Fortebraccio, was an Italian condottiero.
+Braccio da Montone (1 July 1368 – 5 June 1424), born Andrea Fortebraccio, was a renowned Italian condottiero in the early 15th century.
+He distinguished himself through innovative military strategies and was among the first mercenary leaders to pursue the creation of an independent dominion.
+Braccio successfully seized control of several key cities in the regions of Umbria and Lazio, but his ambitions ultimately came to an end with his defeat and death during the War of L'Aquila in 1424.

 Biography

-He was born to the nobleman Oddo Fortebraccio and Giacoma Montemelini at Perugia.
-He married Elisabetta Ermanni with whom he had three daughters.
-After her death in 1419, he married Niccolina Varano, who bore his first son Carlo in 1421.
-He later had a son out of wedlock, Oddo, who also became a condottiero.
+He was born in Perugia to the nobleman Oddo Fortebraccio and Giacoma Montemelini.

-He began his military career as a page in Guido d'Asciano's company.
-When his family was exiled from Perugia and he lost the castle of Montone, he entered Alberico da Barbiano’s "Company of St. George", in which he would make friends with Muzio Attendolo Sforza.
-At the head of 150 knights, Braccio performed some guerrilla actions which foreshadowed the tactics that his own company would later adopt.
+He began his military career as a page in the company of Guido d'Asciano.
+After his family was exiled from Perugia and he lost the castle of Montone, he joined Alberico da Barbiano's "Company of St. George", where he befriended Muzio Attendolo Sforza.
+Leading a force of 150 knights, Braccio carried out several guerrilla-style operations that anticipated the tactics later employed by his own army.

 After a short return to Montone, he fought for the Montefeltro and the Malatesta in Romagna, being slightly crippled during the siege of the Castle of Fossombrone (1391).
 In 1394 Braccio was briefly held prisoner in the Rocca of Umbertide, and released after the payment of a ransom.
 In 1395 he fought again for Barbiano in the Kingdom of Naples, and two years later he was hired by the Republic of Florence.
 In 1398 he fought for the Pope in the war against Perugia.

 In 1402, at the death of Gian Galeazzo Visconti, he fought against the Milanese army for the Pope.
-The following year Boniface IX regained Bologna, Perugia and Assisi, but the exiled Perugini could not return in the city: Braccio therefore returned again under Barbiano's aegis against Faenza and the Papal States.
+The following year Boniface IX regained Bologna, Perugia and Assisi, but the exiled Perugini could not return to the city: Braccio therefore returned again under Barbiano's aegis against Faenza and the Papal States.
 When his companions denounced him to Alberico, alleging he was planning to kill the commander, Braccio was forced to flee.
 In 1406 he fought against Perugia with other exiled, who, the following year, formed the great part of his new company, with which Braccio ravaged the Umbrian countryside.
 In May 1407 the citizens of Rocca Contrada gave him the seigniory of the town, in exchange for his support in combatting the marquess of Fermo.